csv/ddpy/tutorial.md

 to_midi(df, 'bernoulli.mid')
 ```

+### Exercise
+Load a dataset into a pandas data frame, and convert it to MIDI.
+You can use any dataset you want, but here's an option in case you
+can't come up with any.
+XXX
+Don't worry about doing anything that complicated; we'll do that
+later.

 ## More about MIDI
 Let's talk a bit more about MIDI so you get a better
 feel for what is going on.
 I think of everything as